 To correct the problem, MCE’s board needs to:

-- Sever all ties with Pacific Energy Advisors, MCE’s staff consultant that handles its emission accounting;
+- Sever all ties with Pacific Energy Advisors, MCE’s staff consultant that handles its energy pricing and emission accounting;

-- Instruct the preparer of its future emission accounting to apply the actual System Power rate (943.58 pounds of GHG) to each unbundled REC that MCE includes in its energy portfolio.
-Third party "audits" and claims of membership in The Climate Registry fail to address MCE's "0" GHGs for System Power.
-Hence, California enacted AB1110 to reduce MCE-style emission accounting abuses;
+- Instruct the preparer of its future emission accounting to apply the actual System Power rate (943.58 pounds of GHG) to each paper certificate (REC) that MCE includes in its energy portfolio; claims of energy audits, or of membership in The Climate Registry are red herrings that may appease naive politicians, but fail to address and halt MCE's abuse of repackaging dirty energy as "clean" energy.
+Hence, California has enacted AB1110 to reduce MCE-style emission accounting abuses;

-- Truthfully identify all "REC Only" energy on annual Power Source Disclosure Reports.
-Reporting unbundled RECs in CPUC Compliance reports in earlier years, and then claiming that energy as real "Wind" in a subsequent year is less than disingenuous, and misleads regulators at the California Energy Commission.
-As important, it misleads consumers through MCE's service area when they receive annual Understanding your energy choice mailers that compare MCE to PG&E;
+- Truthfully identify all "REC Only" (unbundled RECs) energy on annual Power Source Disclosure Reports.
+Reporting unbundled RECs in CPUC Compliance reports in earlier years, and then claiming that energy as "Wind" in a subsequent year is less than disingenuous, and misleads everyone.
+More to the point, it misleads consumers through MCE's service area when they receive annual Understanding your energy choice mailers that compare MCE to PG&E;

 - Disclose all line loss power on Schedule 1 to the California Energy Commission; "Total Net Purchases" do not equal "Total Retail Sales."
 (MCE is coy about releasing information that might conflict with its manicured data).
 MCE should then include GHG emissions from all make-up energy volumes in advertised emission rate accounting.